rladies/rladiesguide/content/coordination/meetup/index.en.md

 - Once your meetup group is established, please hold your first event within the next 6 months.
 After that, please keep your chapter active with at least one event every 6 months.
 For comparison, many chapters do an event every 2-3 months and some chapters do monthly events.
 If you find yourself struggling with the 6 months frequency, you can seek for advice in the #organizers channel on Slack or you can join our Mentoring Program.

 - Every time you run an event publish it into your chapter Meetup account.
 This will keep the chapter active.
-Only events published on Meetup are considered as chapter activity(because are the ones we can keep track of).
+Only events published on Meetup are considered as chapter activity (because these are the ones we can keep track of).

 - The R-Ladies Guide has a whole [section about organizing events](https://guide.rladies.org/organization/events/general/).
 There, you'll find useful information, such as tips for planning and promoting events, instructions for using the R-Ladies Zoom account, etc.

 - The [RLadies Guide](https://guide.rladies.org/organization/tech/brand/) also has a section about our branding materials, like official logos, color palettes, presentation templates, stickers, etc.

 - When there is any change in your group (e.g., create social media accounts, etc) please, update the info here: https://github.com/rladies/rladies.github.io/tree/main/data/chapters.
 This is the place where the chapter info is stored so make sure it is up to date.

 - If needed, we can create a GitHub repo for your chapter on the R-Ladies GitHub Organization.
-You can request it in the #organizers channel.
+You can request it in the #new-chapters channel.

 Regarding adding new organizers to your chapter: